Why cook with a solar cooker?

 How often do I need to turn the solar cooker?

-For maximum heat, rotate the cooker every 10 minutes for a parabolic cooker and 30 mins for the others.
+- For maximum heat, rotate the cooker every 10 minutes for a parabolic cooker and 15 mins for the others.
+Rotating every 30 minutes is more realistic.
 Or...face the cooker where the sun will be between 12 - 3 pm if it is left unattended.
+Some people have built their own trackers which point their solar cookers towards the sun wherever the sun moves.

 Does a solar cooker use a solar panel?

-Unless someone really wants to make a complicated solar cooker, there is usually no solar panel.
+- Unless it is a hybrid solar cooker, there is usually no solar panel.

 Which way does the cooker need to face?

-To maximize the amount of sun, stand where you can see your own shadow at its largest size.
+- To maximize the amount of sun, stand where you can see your own shadow at its largest size.
 The cooker and its reflectors should then face you.
+Or, face the food towards the sun, and try to make the shadow of the cooker the biggest it can be.